Epidemiological Profile of HIV/AIDS in Minnesota

-Adolescents and young adults between the ages of 13 and 24 years account for 4% of those living with HIV/AIDS in Minnesota in 2013.
-This percent has stayed stable over the past 5 years, however youth and adolescents are accounting for an increased percent of new HIV/AIDS diagnoses in recent years.
+Adolescents and young adults between the ages of 13 and 24 years accounted for 4% of people living with HIV/AIDS in Minnesota in 2014.
+This percent has stayed stable over the past 5 years, however youth and adolescents are accounting for an increasing percent of new HIV/AIDS diagnoses in recent years.

 Many people are infected with HIV for years before they actually seek testing and become aware of their HIV status.
 This phenomenon especially affects the observed case counts for younger age groups.
 And as a result, the reported number of HIV infections among youth (with few or no reports of AIDS at first diagnosis) is more likely to underestimate the true number of new infections occurring in this age group compared to older age groups.

 HIV Diagnoses among Adolescents and Young Adults

-Unlike young men, the annual number of new HIV infections diagnosed among young women has remained relatively consistent over time; however an increase was seen in 2013.
-In 2013 there were 11 cases diagnosed among young women, this accounts for a 175% increase from the four cases diagnosed in 2012.
-However the number of cases diagnosed in 2013 is still below the ten year average of 14 cases.
-Females accounted for 21% (11/52) of new HIV infections diagnosed among adolescents and young adults in 2013.
+Unlike young men, the annual number of new HIV infections diagnosed among young women has remained relatively consistent over time.
+In 2014 there were 8 cases diagnosed among young women, this accounts for a 20% decrease from the ten cases diagnosed in 2013.
+Females accounted for 14% (8/57) of new HIV infections diagnosed among adolescents and young adults in 2014.

 Overall, young women accounted for 11% (8/73) of new infections among females and young males accounted for 21% (49/237) of new infections among males in 2014.